odegay/sonar-gpt-fixes/README.md

 </div>

 ## Installation steps
-This script is intended to run as a standole script or as a GitHub Action.
+This Python script is intended to run as a standalone script.
-Follow these steps to adjust your repository for the script:
+Follow these steps to make your repository ready for the script:<br>
-<b>1.
-Register at https://sonarcloud.io/ and connect it with your GitHub repository.
-Your rep should be public if you want to keep the free Plan</b>
+1. Register at https://sonarcloud.io/ and connect it with your GitHub repository.
+Your GitHub rep should be public if you want to keep the free Plan at SonarCloud<br>
-<b>2.
-Create a new organization and add your GitHub repository as a new project, create a token for your new project</b>
+2. At SonarCloud create a token for your account (Account->Security->Generate token)<br>
-<b>3.
-Pull out your OrganizationID and ProjectID from sonarcloud.io</b>
+3. At SonarCloud Create a new organization and add your GitHub repository as a new project.
+Pull out your OrganizationID and ProjectID from Sonarcloud<br>
-<b>4.
-Register at https://platform.openai.com/ and get you OpenAI token</b>
+4. Register at https://platform.openai.com/ and get you OpenAI token<br>
-<b>5.
-Create secrets for you GitHub repository with following names (self-explanatory): <i>SONAR_TOKEN</i> <i>and OPENAI_TOKEN</i></b>
+5. Create secrets for you GitHub repository with following names (self-explanatory): <i>SONAR_TOKEN</i> <i>and OPENAI_TOKEN</i><br>
-<b>6.
-Put <i>sonar-project.properties (located in ./ghascripts)</i> to the root of your Repository and update the values in the file from the step 3</b>
+6. Put <i>sonar-project.properties (located in ./ghascripts)</i> to the root of your Repository and update the values in the file from the step 3<br>
-<b>5.
-Create <i>.github/workflows/</i> directory and put there <i>sonarcloud.yml</i>.
-This GitHub action triggers on push and starts the Sonar scan </b>
+5. Create <i>.github/workflows/</i> directory and put there <i>sonarcloud.yml</i>.
+This GitHub action will be triggered by the script and initiates the Sonar scan<br>
-<b>6.
-Run the script using options below</b>
+6. Run the script using options below<br>

 ## How to run the script using docker container
 <b>1.
 Clone the repo </b>